Brain Tumour Awareness Week

 I chatted to a doctor who is going to be at the forefront of a new $68M dollar Federal Government investment into the next generation of radiotherapy, Proton Beam Therapy.
 He talked about how important offering support, our raison detre, to patients is in that process.
 He looked too young to hold such a position, the elan, training and intellect that he had oozing out of every flank and gland, the confidence that he was going to make a real difference in peoples lives.
 We ran into each other while I was giving my head a break, from having to adjust my double vision looking at too many overheads and he, as he was walking in just prior to delivering his address.
 He approached me, this most engaging of doctors, asking me if I knew anything about his work.
 I felt like a child at a circus, it made me smile that I could talk to him at a level that made us both admire each others work, although he, without a doubt, has more to back him up.

 I learned about developments into new drug treatments, new combinations of treatments, advances in pathology practices that went far beyond my pay grade.
-Much of it is nascent, some of it is well developed and established but all of it exciting and promising to this soul, trying to understand a skerrick of it, so as to prevent complete embarrassment if ever I was tested on any of it.
+Much of it is nascent, some of it well developed and established but all of it exciting and promising to this soul, trying to understand a skerrick of it, so as to prevent complete embarrassment if ever I was tested on any of it.

 My wife Katrina flew down for part of it and accompanied me to the dinner on the second night.
 She introduced me to the head of development for the Cure Brain Cancer Foundation, who happens to be a dual Olympian, a former champion triathlete, who wanted to hear my story.
 Her husband too, has a brain tumour, and she, remarkably, has picked up the gauntlet and is advocating on his behalf, just as my wife advocates on my behalf, although in different ways, like so many of us fortunate enough to have resolute and unwavering carers.
 She understands the role exercise can play in recovery and so I offered to show her my stationary bike setup, something that her husband may be interested in.

 I had lunch with a molecular biologist, I really did get around, who is doing ground breaking research into how mutations that lead to cancer can arise.
 He mentioned how good it would be to have a brain tumour support group set up in his city, he loved the idea of it, that there is support for people in the midst of this journey.
+We made arrangements to try and make this come to fruition.

 There was even a session on the role exercise plays in both prevention and recovery, of cancer, in all diseases if we are honest with ourselves.
-Yes, the subject lit my wick and I realised that I have been doing something right all these years and recent months, that the hours on the bike, training for something transient, was preparing me for something much more magnificent than a trophy to plonk on the mantlepiece.
+Yes, the subject raised my heart rate, I realised that I have been doing something right all these years and recent months, that the hours on the bike, training for something transient, was preparing me for something much more magnificent than a trophy to plonk on the mantlepiece.
 These people I met, passionate, intelligent beyond measure yet eager to find out more, made me feel for these few days that I shared a large room with them, that we are all making some kind of difference and that breakthroughs might not be as far off as we once thought.

 I was, by the end of it, both exhausted and invigorated.
 I even bought some shoes, a book and some coffee beans.
 Melbourne has something about it I like.
 What a privilege it was to be able to stick my head through the door.